SzymonMazurekAGH/ds_assessment/README.md

-# Dataset assessment - Cyfrovet
+# Dataset assessment - part of Cyfrovet

 A repository for a project looking for dataset classifiability by measuring its compressive properties via binary tree assessment.